Posted on 02/05/2020

 It was about an hour into the show, the band had just finished one high energy song (can’t remember which one), and were about to launch into another one (can’t remember that one either).

-But what I do recall is that Bruce and his lead guitarist Steve Van Zandt (that’s him in the bandana) were clowning about and getting themselves physically pumped up for a ‘guitar duel’, and as part of Bruce’s preparation he decided to give himself a bit of self manipulation of the neck (that’s it in the picture up the top).
+But what I do recall is that Bruce and his lead guitarist Steve Van Zandt (that’s him in the bandana) were clowning about and getting themselves physically pumped up for a ‘guitar duel’, and as part of Bruce’s preparation he jokingly decided to simulate giving himself a bit of self manipulation of the neck (that’s it in the picture up the top).

 I laughed and cringed at the same time, not the least because we certainly don’t advocate that people go yanking about on their own neck, and because so many people in the audience seemed to want to mirror The Boss’s body language in every way that I thought we might end up with a few worse for wear Springsteen fans the next day…